 Importing Photoshop Brushes

 To import a photoshop brush (.abr file), just drag and drop the brush file onto the Acorn icon in the dock when Acorn is open.
 The brush will then be located under ‘Imported’ in the brush preview window.

 Acorn's Brush Designer

-To the left the brush preview window there is an icon of a paint brush.
+To the left the brush preview window there is a cogwheel icon.
 Clicking on this will open the brush designer which allows you to customize and save your own brushes.
 Alternatively, you can bring up the brush designer by clicking on the Window ▸ Brush Designer menu item.

 The Brush Designer is a powerful tool that allows you to make your very own brushes or modify existing ones.
 Simply draw in the canvas provided, change the settings for the brush, and watch your brush strokes update to the new settings.